caprixrwy2/caprixrwy2.github.io/_posts/2019-10-17-separatesparklies.md

 ![synchronouslilypad](https://caprixrwy2.github.io/img/lilypad_litup.jpg)

-A tip I would give to my past self is to not think of Arduino as something complete separate from C, a lot of the things that work in C also work in Arduino!
+A tip I would give to my past self is to not think of Arduino as something completely separate from C, a lot of the things that work in C also work in Arduino!